 Wind energy use expanded in the wake of oil shortages and environmental concerns

 The oil shortages of the 1970s changed the energy environment for the United States and the world.
-The oil shortages created an interest in developing alternative energy sources like wind energy to generate electricity.
+The oil shortages created an interest in developing ways to use alternative energy sources, such as wind energy, to generate electricity.
 The U.S. federal government supported research and development of large wind turbines.
 In the early 1980s, thousands of wind turbines were installed in California, largely because of federal and state policies that encouraged the use of renewable energy sources.

-In the 1990s and 2000s, additional incentives for renewable energy were established in response to a renewed concern for the environment.
-In the United States, the federal government provided research and development funding to help reduce the cost of wind turbines.
-The U.S. federal government also offered tax and investment incentives for wind power projects.
-State governments enacted requirements for electricity generation from renewable sources.
-Electric power marketers and utilities began to offer green power to their customers.
-These policies and programs resulted in an increase in the number of wind turbines and the amount of electricity generated using wind energy.
+In the 1990s and 2000s, the U.S. federal government established incentives to use renewable energy sources in response to a renewed concern for the environment.
+The federal government also provided research and development funding to help reduce the cost of wind turbines and offered tax and investment incentives for wind power projects.
+In addition, state governments enacted new requirements for electricity generation from renewable sources, and electric power marketers and utilities began to offer green power to their customers.
+These policies and programs resulted in an increase in the number of wind turbines and in the amount of electricity generated from wind energy.

 The share of U.S. electricity generation from wind in 1990 was less than 1%.
-In 2014, the share of U.S. electricity generation from wind was about 4%.
-Incentives in Europe have resulted in a large expansion of wind energy use.
+In 2016, the share of U.S. electricity generation from wind was about 6%.
+Incentives in Europe have resulted in a large expansion of wind energy use there.
 China is investing heavily in wind energy and now has the world's largest wind electricity generation capacity.